aromanro/APW/README.md

 Work in progress!

-A lot of things are hardwired, the code is not cleaned up yet, there is no Options dialog box, but it works.
+A lot of things are hardwired, some things might need improvements, the code is not cleaned up yet, but it works.